bohoomil/fontconfig-ultimate/etc-fonts/conf.d/README.md

-If you have installed (or are going to install) the fontconfig package from this repository, you do not need to copy the following config files to your /etc/fonts/conf.d directory.
+If you have installed (or are going to install) the fontconfig package from this repository, copy *only* 52-infinality.conf to your /etc/fonts/conf.d directory.